dsasp/Easy3DScoreSupport/README.md

 # Easy3DScore Support
-App in beta test, not yet available on App Store.
+Version 1 available in Apple App Store.

 ## English
 Easy3DScore is an app to document 3D archery scores.
 Use your iPhone as scoresheet for a 3D archery event.